ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

 - AzCopy
     - a Windows command line tool
     - you can use it to move files between containers, etc.
+    - if you're moving between storage accounts you're going to have different `/SourceKey` and `/DestinationKey` arguments

 ### Azure authentication